 Meetups, hosted by Roll Models, are the first stage of Women & Bicycles' community-based approach to getting women on bikes.
 Meetups are informal, relaxed discussions held at a location selected by a Roll Model for their 10 mentees.
 At a meetup, there's plenty of time to socialize, but Roll Models are tasked with moving the conversation topic toward bikes.
 Roll Models facilitate discussions and share their knowledge and experience, while attendees are given an intimate, casual space to ask questions that they might otherwise keep to themselves.
 Meetups are graciously sponsored by Chipotle (Women & Bicycles loves burritos!).

-Women & Bicycles Roll Models, their mentees, and anyone else interested in getting involved with the program are welcome to attend scheduled rides.
-Meetups are for Roll Models and their mentees, but rides are for everyone!
+Women & Bicycles Roll Models, their mentees, and anyone else interested in getting involved with the program are welcome to attend scheduled rides and workshops.
+Meetups are for Roll Models and their mentees, but rides and workshops are for everyone!
 Rides move at a slow pace and are intended to be skillshare opportunities.
-Rides are advertised on the Women & Bicycles Facebook group and added to the program's calendar.
+Workshops will be held throughout the region and are opportunities to explore specific issues.
+Rides and workshops are advertised on the Women & Bicycles Facebook group and added to the program's calendar.

 Share your photos here!
 On Instagram, use the tag #womenbikedc